-This vitamin plays an important role in vascular elasticity and preventing calcification of plaques within the arteries by assisting in increasing Matrix Gla Protein (MGP) which inhibits calcification within the arteries.
+This vitamin plays an important role in vascular elasticity and preventing calcification of plaques within the arteries by assisting in increasing Matrix Gla Protein (MGP) which inhibits calcification within the arteries (see study).
 Vitamin K2 should be taken together with Vitamin D3.
 Natural sources of K2 are whole eggs, butter, milk, natto, cheese, chicken liver, and cheese.
 When supplementing with K2, a dose between 60-100mcg is enough.

 Try to include as many of these in your diet and remove packaged, frozen and processed foods.
 Sodas, bottled juices, and excessive caffeine should also be reduced.
 Refined flour & sugar are 2 major health destroyers and should be removed completely.
 Limit salt intake in hypertension and increase salt intake in hypotension.
 Get enough potassium and healthy fats.